Ayurvedic Treatment For Vertigo

 • Perspiration

-Ayurvedic Explanation of Vertigo
+Ayurvedic Explanation of Vertigo-in relation to-Ayurvedic Treatment For Vertigo

 In Ayurveda, vertigo, referred to as Bhrama, is associated with an imbalance in two of the body’s essential energies, Vata and Pitta.
 It is understood that our bodies are chiefly composed of three energies known as Vata, Pitta, and Kapha, each in distinct proportions.
 When these energies are balanced, our bodies operate at their best and the likelihood of diseases diminishes.